aphyr/dom-top/README.md

 See [dom-top.core](src/dom_top/core.clj) for comprehensive documentation with examples.

+- `assert+` works like `assert`, but returns truthy values being tested, and throws other types of exceptions (including maps, via ex-info!)
 - `fcatch` lifts functions that throw exceptions into functions that *return* exceptions.
 - `disorderly` is a `do` block that evaluates statements in a new, random order